2023 Honey Beer Competition

 - Shipments must include a note or label inside the box that includes the brewery’s name, name of beer and category which you wish to compete

-The Honey Beer Competition will take place in St. Louis, Missouri in August 2019.
+The Honey Beer Competition will take place in St. Louis, Missouri in August of 2023.
 The judging will be closed to the public.

 The Honey Beer Competition seals will be awarded on a merit basis by a majority vote.
 Judges are asked to evaluate the beers in silence until everyone on the panel has finished their evaluation.
 A moderator records the judges’ votes.